Complaints, Concerns or Compliments

 service that you have received from the doctors or staff working for this practice, please let us know.

-In either case please give as much information as you can in order to help us resolve your complaint more easily.
+Please give as much information as you can in order to help us resolve your complaint more efficiently.

 Further information on how your complaint will be dealt with can be found in the Practice Complaints Leaflet, available from reception.